Note: Links with green underlines are shopping links and will open in a new window

 - If you can't machine wash your blanket or pad, you can wash it by hand.
 You can allow it to soak in a tub of cool or cold water until the dirt, hair, etc. has loosened, then you can rinse the dirt off with a garden hose.
 Brush any remaining dirt or hair off when the blanket has dried.
 Don't use soap, just cold water.
 Soap can almost never be completely rinsed out of a blanket or pad and the soap residue could irritate your horse.

-- If you can't or don't want to soak your blanket or pad, you can use a garden hose or the manual spray wand at a car wash.
+- If you can't or don't want to soak your blanket or pad, you can use a garden hose.
 Again, don't use soap, just cold water.
 On the side of the pad that goes against the horse you can use a soft or medium bristled brush or a rag to help loosen any stubborn deposits of dirt or hair.
 On the top side treat the material carefully so you don't fray or damage it.
 If the top isn't particularly dirty, you may not even need to wash it.

-- When using a garden hose or a car wash, spray the blanket or pad from the middle outward so the dirt and hair is constantly moved to the edges and off of the pad.
+- When using a garden hose, spray the blanket or pad from the middle outward so the dirt and hair is constantly moved to the edges and off of the pad.
 Do not spray straight down into the pad, as this will just drive dirt, salt from sweat, and hair deeper into the pad.
-If you're using a powerful spray nozzle with your garden hose, or if you're at the car wash, begin spraying your blanket or pad while standing a little farther back than you think is necessary then move closer a little at a time.
-Some garden hose nozzles and car washes can shoot a very powerful spray and if you're not careful you can damage your blanket or pad.
+To prevent spraying straight down into the pad try propping it upright instead of flat.
+If you're using a spray nozzle with your garden hose, begin spraying your blanket or pad while standing a little farther back than you think is necessary then move closer a little at a time.
+Some garden hose nozzles can shoot a very powerful spray and if you're not careful you can damage your blanket or pad.
 Powerful sprays of water can help you get your blankets and pads clean quickly with minimal rubbing or brushing, but you do have to use them with caution.

 - Unless the manufacturer's instructions that came with your blanket or pad say you can place it in a clothes dryer, allow your blanket or pad to air dry naturally.
 Lay it over a saddle stand, pickup truck tail gate, sturdy fence rail, or anything else that will allow for a lot of natural air flow.
 It's usually best to lay it right-side down instead of upside down.
 Don't hang it up as the weight of the water could pull it out of shape or cause it to rip or tear.